 - In a medium mixing bowl add warm water, yeast, and sugar.
 Let sit for a couple of minutes or until it looks foamy.

 - Pour in the remaining 1 ½ cups of warm water.
-Add an extra ¼ cup if the dough seems to dry.
-You want a wet dough,

 - Stir in the salt.

 - Stir in the flour one cup at a time.
 Make sure you have accurately measured cups of flour.
 Mix until the dough comes together.
+You want the dough to be on the wet side.
+If it seems to dry add a ¼ cup more water.

 - In a different large mixing bowl pour 4 tablespoon of olive oil.
 Transfer the dough into the bowl with the olive oil.

 - Put some olive oil on your fingers.
 In the bowl, you want to run your fingers along the edges of the bowl pull the dough up, and fold the dough into the center of the bowl.
 Continue to do this several times or about for a minute or two.
-This will help to create the air pockets for the airy dough.
+This will help to create air pockets for the airy dough.
 The dough will be more of a wet dough.

 - When you have finished folding the dough, cover with some plastic wrap and allow to rise in the fridge for 2-3 hours at minimum or overnight.